-Part 1.1.1 The drafting team contends 60 calendar months is an appropriate period of time for entities to perform the PSCS required where no study exists.
+Part 1.1.1 The drafting team believes 60 calendar months is an appropriate period of time for entities to perform the PSCS required where no study exists.
 The drafting team has no evidence there is widespread miscoordination of Protection Systems associated with Interconnecting Elements that warrants a shorter time frame.

-Part 1.1.2 The drafting team contends that 12 calendar months is an appropriate period of time for entities to perform the studies required when determining, or being notified of, a 10% or greater Fault current change at an interconnecting bus, where such conditions may warrant a new PSCS, or to technically justify why no such study is required.
+Part 1.1.2 The drafting team believes that 12 calendar months is an appropriate period of time for entities to perform the studies required when determining, or being notified of, a 10% or greater Fault current change at an interconnecting bus, where such conditions may warrant a new PSCS, or to technically justify why no such study is required.
 Refer to the Application Guidelines for Requirement R1 for examples of Protection Systems where technical justifications may be used.

-Part 1.1.3 The drafting team contends that entities must perform the studies required when proposing or being notified of changes identified in Requirement R3, Part 3.1, or to technically justify why no such study is needed.
-The drafting team contends the timeframe associated with the requirement for any proposed changes or additions is contingent upon the project's scope and schedule.
+Part 1.1.3 The drafting team believes that entities must perform the studies required when proposing or being notified of changes identified in Requirement R3, Part 3.1, or to technically justify why no such study is needed.
+The drafting team believes the timeframe associated with the requirement for any proposed changes or additions is contingent upon the project's scope and schedule.
 Specifying a time frame for performing studies is unnecessary because notification of such a change may occur weeks or years prior to the change.
 The initiating entity has the incentive to provide the identified information as soon as possible to ensure timely implementations.

-Part 1.1.4 The drafting team contends that entities must perform the studies required when notified of changes identified in Requirement R3, Part 3.3, or to technically justify why no such study is needed.
-The drafting team contends that six\12 months is an appropriate period of time for entities to perform the studies required or to technically justify why no such study is needed when details of changes are provided associated with Requirement R3 Part 3.3.
+Part 1.1.4 The drafting team believes that entities must perform the studies required when notified of changes identified in Requirement R3, Part 3.3, or to technically justify why no such study is needed.
+The drafting team believes that six months is an appropriate period of time for entities to perform the studies required or to technically justify why no such study is needed when details of changes are provided associated with Requirement R3 Part 3.3.

-Part 1.2 The drafting team contends to properly ensure coordination of Protection Systems associated with Interconnecting Element(s), all entities need to assess the study results and at a minimum, share the summary of the results of a PSCS-and-assess the study results.
-The summary of the results should include the Protection Systems reviewed, the associated Fault current(s) used, any issues identified, any revisions or actions proposed, and how those issue(s) were addressed.
-The drafting team contends that 90 calendar days is a reasonable time for the entity to provide the results of the PSCS performed in accordance with Requirement R1, Part 1.1 to the other owner(s) of the Protection System(s) associated with the Interconnecting Element(s).
+Part 1.2 The drafting team believes to properly ensure coordination of Protection Systems associated with Interconnecting Element(s), all entities need to share the summary of results of a PSCS and assess the study results.
+The drafting team believes that 90 calendar days is a reasonable time for the entity to provide the results of the PSCS performed in accordance with Requirement R1, Part 1.1 to the other owner(s) of the Protection System(s) associated with the Interconnecting Element(s).

-Note: In cases where a single group performs a PSCS for every terminal n overall coordination study for a given Interconnecting Element; a single document that provides the requirements for a summary of the results of the PSCS is sufficient for use by all entities.
+Note: In cases where a single group performs an overall coordination study for a given Interconnecting Element; a single document that provides the requirements for a summary of the results of the PSCS is sufficient for use by all entities.